 Suspension lifted on boxer who planted kiss on reporter

-SAN DIEGO (AP) — Officials have agreed to lift the suspension of a Bulgarian boxer who kissed a reporter without her consent during a post-fight interview after he completed a sexual harassment course and paid a $2,500 fine.
+SAN DIEGO (AP) — Officials on Monday lifted the suspension of a Bulgarian boxer who kissed a reporter without her consent during a post-fight interview after he completed a sexual harassment course and paid a $2,500 fine.

 Pulev was suspended in March after he grabbed Jenny Ravalo's head in his hands and planted a kiss on her lips following his knockout of Bogdan Dinu.

-He apologized to Ravalo.
+He apologized to Ravalo before the commission voted.
 He said it was not sexual but an emotional reaction to his victory.

 Ravalo said that's not OK.
-She said she has been cyber-bullied by thousands for speaking up.
+She said she has been bullied online by thousands for speaking up and been slandered by Pulev's agent, Bob Arum of Top Rank.

+"Mr. Arum cares little about sexual harassment at all," Ravalo told the commission before the vote, noting that he recently said he did not believe "that a 6-foot-4, 250-pound boxer grabbing the face of a 5-foot-2 reporter and forcibly kissing her with his bloody mouth was sexual harassment.
+I would like to see if he would think differently if a large, bloody man did the same to him without his consent."

+Her lawyer, Gloria Allred, asked the commission to sanction Pulev and Arum.